CtfChan/vector_ros2/README.md

 # ROS2 Driver for Anki Vector
 This driver has only been tested on Ubuntu 18.04.
 I wrote this so that I could use Vector to mop my floor and try out ROS2.
+Just tape a piece of tissue to his arm and you're good to go.

 1. Setup Anki Vector for the SDK as in the documentation.
 2. Clone this repo
 3. Have fun with the mopper node

-# Video

 # Dependencies
 vector_ros2_interfaces